Skoda Octavia vRS Estate review – performance and practicality in one car

 Reliability & safety

-It’s almost hard to believe that Skodas were mocked just a couple of decades ago; more recently they’ve become customer favourites and tend to score highly in our Driver Power owner satisfaction survey, although in the most recent 2023 Driver Power manufacturer results its overall standing wasn’t quite so impressive.
+It’s almost hard to believe that Skodas were mocked just a couple of decades ago; more recently they’ve become customer favourites and tend to score highly in our Driver Power owner satisfaction survey, although in the more recent editions the results aren’t so impressive.
+That said, the brand still comes ahead of most of its sister brands, finishing in 23rd out of 32 manufacturers, while SEAT came 24th, Audi came 27th and Volkswagen came 29th.
+Performance spinoff of SEAT, Cupra came ahead in 18th place.

-Skoda came 20th out of 32 manufacturers, following years of it being in the top spots.
 The Octavia itself came in 66th out of the top 75 cars rated in 2022, but didn’t appear in the results in 2023 or 2024.
-Owners were unimpressed with the Octavia’s driving feel, ride, handling, and gearbox smoothness, but it scored well for boot space and low running costs.
-A middling 21% of Skoda owners as a whole reported a fault with their cars within the first year, so while reliability might not be terrible, it’s not exceptional either.
+While owners were unimpressed with the Octavia’s driving feel, ride, handling, and gearbox smoothness, that shouldn’t necessarily apply to the more niche vRS variant.
+Elsewhere it scored well for boot space, which is definitely something carried over to the vRS Estate.
+A middling 23.7% of Skoda owners as a whole reported a fault with their cars within the first year, so while reliability might not be terrible, it’s not exceptional either.

 A five-star score from crash-test body Euro NCAP means the car is very safe.
 It scored 92% for adult protection and 88% and 79% in the child protection and safety assist categories respectively.
 Standard safety equipment is good, as you get collision avoidance, lane-departure assist and oncoming traffic warning.